Mantras and Tantras

 Namah implies "I honor and salute".
 Shri denotes success.
 Jai means victory to, i.e., hail.
-Phat (start with an f) is said to shoo disturbing influences.
-According to such a pattern, Aum Shri Ganeshaya Namah involves Om and salutations to the god involved, and that is Ganesh, the remover of obstacles, in this case.
+Phat (start with an f) is said to shoo disturbing influences, and subdue demons.
+According to such a pattern, [An invocation mantra] + Shri Ganeshaya + Namah involves [that invocing mantra] and salutations to the one involved.
+In this case: Ganesh, the elephant-headed remover of obstacles.
+The above is how many longer mantras are built up by joined parts.
 There are simpler mantras or ways to use mantras for deep meditation too, and without OM.
 Transcendental Meditation is ◦well researched..
 Mantras serve different ends.
 Many are for developing the enlightened mind.
-And here are some by which gurus like Lahiri probably fight – such mantras are at any rate used by yoga magicians, for attaining wealth, long life, and eliminating enemies.
-I give you some examples from Lahiri's mantra collection right here:
+And here are some by which gurus like Lahiri probably fight - such mantras are at any rate used by yoga magicians, for attaining wealth, long life, and eliminating enemies.
+Examples from Lahiri's much larger mantra collection: To "increase cows": [An invocation mantra] Kshong Namaha. (p.
+125)

 |